UrMagma/UnrealReplication/README.md

 ## 🚀 What's Next (Roadmap)

 Here are the next steps to make the system even more powerful and feature-complete:

-- [ ] **[In Progress] Sub-object Replication:**
-    - **Goal:** Allow objects to have "components" that are also replicated.
-    - **Status:** I am currently implementing this feature.
-I have added a `UReplicatedComponent` class and updated the driver to handle sub-objects.
-I am currently fixing a compilation error related to this change.
 - [ ] **Dormancy and Relevance:**
     - **Goal:** Further optimize bandwidth by not replicating objects that are not changing or are not relevant to a client (e.g., too far away).
 - [ ] **RPCs with Parameters:**